Smithsonian and University of Glasgow sign MOU

 Issued: Fri, 08 Apr 2016 08:00:00 BST

-The University of Glasgow will today sign a Memorandum of Understanding (MOU) with the Smithsonian Institution, formally cementing a relationship which stems back more than 20 years.
+The University of Glasgow wsigned a Memorandum of Understanding (MOU) on 8 April with the Smithsonian Institution, formally cementing a relationship which stems back more than 20 years.

-The leading institutions will sign the agreement at a special ceremony taking place in Smithsonian Castle, Washington DC, hosted by the Grand Challenges Consortia and the Smithsonian Provenance Research Initiative.
+The leading institutions signed the agreement at a special ceremony taking place in Smithsonian Castle, Washington DC, hosted by the Grand Challenges Consortia and the Smithsonian Provenance Research Initiative.

-The MOU signatories will be Professor James Conroy, Vice-Principal (International), representing the University of Glasgow, and Dr Richard Kurin, Acting Provost and Under Secretary for Museums and Research, representing the Smithsonian.
+The MOU signatories are Professor James Conroy, Vice-Principal (International), representing the University of Glasgow, and Dr Richard Kurin, Acting Provost and Under Secretary for Museums and Research, representing the Smithsonian.

 For the last 20 years there has been strengthening collaboration between the two institutions, through a project agreement which involved staff exchanges; student placements and research collaboration; a successful series of Summer Schools; and unparalleled research access to historic collections in Scotland and the USA taught by leading academics.
 Today the bond between the Smithsonian and the University of Glasgow becomes even stronger.